blastcloud/guzzler-docs/docs/extending/readme.md

 # Extending Guzzler

-Though Guzzler tries to be as helpful as possible, there may be times when you need to extend the provided capabilities for your own needs.
+Though Guzzler tries to be as helpful as possible, there may be times when you want to extend the provided capabilities for your own needs.
 The main way to do that is by creating your own reusable filters.
-As of release `1.3.0`, Guzzler allows you to create your own custom filters and even override the provided filters, if you wish.
+As of release `1.3.0`, Guzzler allows you to create your own [custom filters](#custom-filters) and even override the provided filters, if you wish.

-As of release `1.4.0`, you can create your own macros or override those provided by guzzler.
-Where filters allow you to make classes that handle low level elimination of history items, macros allow you to create convenience methods that map to normal expectation calls. `synchronous()`, `asynchronous()`, and each of the endpoint verb convenience methods like `get()` and `post()` are all macros.
+As of release `1.4.0`, you can create your own [macros](#custom-macros) or override those provided by guzzler.
+Where filters allow you to make classes that handle low level elimination of history items, macros allow you to create convenience methods that map to normal expectation calls. `synchronous`, `asynchronous`, `endpoint`, and each of the endpoint verb convenience methods like `get` and `post` are all macros.

 ## Custom Filters